qeffects/pluto-packages/README.md

 - If all is successful, push the branch changes to your fork
 - And finally create a pull request pointing to this project
 - After approval your package should show up in everyone's pluto package lists and be available for installation

+## Adapting a library to work with pluto

+When your library gets installed to another project it will get put inside an arbitrary folder, this means that you **can't** use absolute requires like `require("path.to.whatever")`, if your library is divided in multiple files, you *need* to use relative requires

+If you have other pluto modules as dependencies you just need to use the pluto shim file that was generated automatically in your project like `require("pluto")` this way no matter the structure of the parent project you can just do `require("someOtherPackageName")`

+If you have a single entrypoint file it can be named init.lua and later users can just `require("packageName")` Alternatively `require("packageName.arbitraryFile")` will also work